WebOrigami/docs/src/content/framework/intro4.md

 ## Transform data into HTML with a template

-Transforming data into HTML can be done with plain JavaScript, but for many cases that's overkill.
+You can transforming data into HTML with plain JavaScript, but for that task, a template language can be more appropriate.

-If all we want to do is pour data into a template, a template language can be more appropriate.
-You can use any template system with Origami, but for this tutorial we'll use the template system built into Origami.
+You can use any template system with Origami, but for this tutorial you'll use the template system built into Origami.
 These Origami templates reuse the same expression language as Origami formulas and the ori command-line interface.

 In the `src` folder, create a file called `person.ori` and type or copy/paste the following HTML: